ErickMartinez77/ErickMartinez77/README.md

-I'm a systems engineering student from La Paz, Bolivia, interested in android and web development.

-Also love anything that has to do with cibersecurity and hacking.
+I'm a systems engineering student from La Paz, Bolivia, interested in web development and anything that has to do with cibersecurity and hacking.

 <!--